Signature: Southern Africa from Cape Town to Victoria Falls - 14 Days

 Summary

-Traverse South Africa’s diverse landscapes, from Cape Town’s storied coast to the wild expanses of Chobe National Park and the thundering power of Victoria Falls.
+Traverse Southern Africa’s diverse landscapes, from Cape Town’s storied coast to the wild expanses of Chobe National Park and the thundering power of Victoria Falls.
 Connect with the ancient history of the San people, trace Mandela’s legacy, and witness iconic wildlife with conservation experts who reveal the living story of the land and its people.

 Itinerary